 Relax, you’re on vacation!
 I’m a big worrier, and it’s really annoying, but I’ve found a good solution to ease my mind while I’m away from home.
-About two weeks before I leave, I make a to-do list of what needs to be done both at home and at work – having that long stretch of time with your mind focused on leaving town, it actually helps you remember all those incidental things.
+About two weeks before I leave, I make a to-do list of what needs to be done both at home and at work – having that long stretch of time with your mind focused on leaving town helps you remember all those incidental things.

 Pack Light!
 Travel is all about the experiences, and if you’re traveling with family or friends, the time spent together is so important.
-Even If your vacation requires both casual and dressy attire, and even if the weather is all over the board, you always wear the same things.
+Even if your vacation requires both casual and dressy attire, and even if the weather is all over the board, you always wear the same things.
 You do.
 If you’re going to be driving in your own car, a rental car, or traveling by bus or train or plane, you don’t want to be hauling all the crap from your closet around everywhere.

 The week before we head out for a trip, I put all the clothes I’m going to need – or everything I think I’ll need – in one area of my closet.
-Throughout the week, I pare it down and make sure most pieces actually go together before I pack.
+Throughout the week, I pare it down and make sure the pieces actually go together before I pack.

 I thought I was doing pretty damn good for this trip to Baja – Matt and I actually shared one (checked) bag – until I was unpacking in front of my BFF, Tim.
 He expressed concern over the amount of clothes I brought.
 And he was absolutely right.
 I didn’t wear half of what I had brought for our 12 day trip – and we didn’t even do laundry.

 Things won’t always go according to your plan.
 To soak up every moment of your trip, you have to take all the unexpected things in stride.